Limitations of the Markovian approximation in the harmonic oscillator: Discussion and conclusion

+{}From a formal point of view, the failure of any model to obey all physical requirements (see Tab.~\ref{fig:tab}) should stem from the Markovian approximation.\footnote{Indeed, for the harmonic oscillator with {\em non}-Markovian quantum noise, all entries in Tab.~\ref{fig:tab} can be checked \cite{ford1965,ford1988,Weiss2022,araujo2019axiomatic,gardiner2004quantum,hanggi2005fundamental}.} Overall, there is no definitive criterion for favouring one model over another—or over alternative formulations with different dissipative terms, see~\cite{lindblad1976brownian,kohen1997}.
+The natural-looking requirement of complete positivity is not always convincing, as the cavity model neither satisfies Ehrenfest's theorem nor reduces, in the classical limit $\hbar \to 0$, to a classical Brownian particle in a harmonic potential.

+{\em Non}-Markovian quantum dynamics can prevent the usually expected \cite{LandauLifschitz1979,PathriaBeale2011} relaxation towards the Gibbs-Boltzmann state, which are nowadays described by the {\sc hmf} \cite{Miller2018,Trushechkin2022,Weiss2022}.
+While the (Markovian) cavity model model for $B\ne 0$ does not appear to fit into this context,\footnote{This suggests that the innocent-looking addition of a magnetic field $B\ne 0$ in the cavity model leads to more deep properties, whose elucidation is beyond the scope of the present work.} a recent explicit example occurs in the quantum spherical model, which is a set of harmonic oscillators coupled via the so-called spherical constraint \cite{henkel1984,nieuwenhuizen1995quantum,vojta1996quantum,oliveira2006quantum}.
+Quantum dynamics occurs at bath temperature $T=0$ and the exact solution of the {\em non}-Markovian quantum Langevin equations shows that the stationary long-time limit is not the Gibbs-Boltzmann state of equilibrium quantum statistical mechanics \cite{wald2021non,henkel2023quantum}.
+Our work is also meant as a preparation to study the many-body dynamics, notably in the quantum spherical model, where the spherical constraint renders the dynamics non-trivial \cite{wald2016lindblad}.

+Finally, we have seen that the choice of the dynamics can lead to drastic differences in the phase diagramme of quantum many-body systems, see Fig.~\ref{fig:fig1}, which calls for care in the choice of the quantum dynamics.
+The study of relaxational dynamics in the Markovian approximation of many-body systems and the comparison with the results of full quantum dynamics (respecting the {\sc qfdt}), e.g. \cite{chandran2013,sieberer2015thermodynamic,barbier2019pre}, will be taken up elsewhere.

+Therefore, the detailed comparisons carried out in this study have allowed us to critically revisit several widely-accepted statements, and we have given an explicit and physically well-founded counter-example to the requirement of complete positivity in quantum master equations.
+Still, the inherent problems of the Markovian approximation imply that for a physically consistent description a {\em non}-Markovian approach is needed, in agreement with the {\sc qfdt} and the fundamentally {\em non}-Markovian nature of the dynamics of open quantum systems ~\cite{ford1965,ford1988,gardiner2004quantum,hanggi2005fundamental,sieberer2015thermodynamic,araujo2019axiomatic,Weiss2022,tupkary2022}.

 ~\\ {\bf Acknowledgements:} It is a pleasure to thank D. Karevski and G.T.
 Landi for useful discussions.
 This work was supported by ANR-PRME UNIOPEN (ANR-22-CE30-0004-01).
-One of us (M.C.) thanks the LUE for funding a travel grant (Aide \`a la mobilit\'e internationale DrEAM).
+M.C. thanks the LUE for funding a travel grant (Aide \`a la mobilit\'e internationale DrEAM).
+M.C. acknowledges the support of P1-0044 program of the Slovenian Research Agency and ERC StG 2022 project DrumS, Grant Agreement 101077265.